curationexperts/playbook/hyrax_checklist.md

   ```
 1. Set up virus checking for self deposit applications (or at least ask the question)
+1. Truncate titles in notifications to 140 characters, or at least test notifications against very long titles.
+See Laevigata.

 ## On the servers
 1. Ensure the versions of ghost script, imagemagick, fits etc work together to produce non-garbled derivatives (more to come here)